stephen010x/webgl-c-frame/README.md

 ## Chess Set Demo

-The Chess Set Demo was the final project in this series, adding the final feature to this engine, which is the ability to load .obj meshes into a scene.
+The Chess Set Demo was the final project in this series, adding the final feature to this library, which is the ability to load .obj meshes into a scene.
 I originally wanted to add physics to this demo to make it more interactable with the user.
 But I ran out of time to implement this, so I left it as a static scene.

 All the models in this demo were obtained from free external sources, and subsequently modified by me using [Blender](https://www.blender.org/download/)